-Rights under a pension scheme are a security.
+Rights under a personal pension scheme are a security.

 As set out above, I'm satisfied JF gave advice and made arrangements.
 The activities it undertook clearly meet the above definitions.
-The arrangements it made brought about the transactions (the transfer out of Mr G's existing pension into the SIPP, and the making of the Store First investment).
+The arrangements it made brought about the transactions (the transfer out of Mr W's existing pensions into the SIPP, and the making of the Store First investment).
 The arrangements had that direct effect.
-And advice was given on the merits of transferring out of Mr G's existing scheme to the SIPP in order to invest in Store First.
+And advice was given on the merits of transferring out of Mr W's existing scheme to the SIPP in order to invest in Store First.